Certora/Documentation/docs/gambit/mutation-verifier.md

   and the gray dots represent the mutants.
 Selecting a rule shows which mutants it detected, and selecting a mutant shows which rules caught it.
-The coverage metric is the ratio of the caught mutants to all mutants tested.
 Clicking on a mutant's patch shows the difference between it and the original program.

+The Coverage metric is the ratio of the caught mutants to all mutants tested, also shown under Caught Mutations.
+The Rules metric shows the ratio of the rules that caught at least one mutation out of all the rules in the tested specification.
+The Solo Rules metric shows the ratio between the rules that caught a unique mutation and all rules that caught at least one mutation.